Instalaza: Claimed use of cluster munitions in Libya

-November 2022 Letter Bomb Attempt
+November 2022 letter bomb attempt

 On 30 November 2022, a letter bomb was delivered to the Instalaza company headquarters in Zaragoza.
 Hours earlier, an officer at Ukraine's embassy in Madrid was injured when he opened a letter bomb addressed to the ambassador.
 Both packages came from Ukraine and this is what alarmed the arms company, which called the police.
 The envelope was 10 x 15 cm and an X-ray showed the explosive charge with a wire line ready to be activated when the envelope was opened.
 Police carried out a controlled explosion in the factory and no damage was reported.
 Zaragoza government representative Rosa Serrano said in an interview that the two envelopes appeared to have the same sender, since the same e-mail address was written on the back of both of them.